openhab/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 | Word  | `VW[0-849]` | `VW[0-849]` |

 If parameter `type` is `"date"`, then the binding will try to interpret incoming data as calendar date.
+The time this case will be taken from openHAB host.
 If `type` is set to `"time"`, then incoming data will be tried to interpret as time of day.
+The date this case will be taken from openHAB host.

 ### Pulse Things